-Before going into the substance of this module, I wanted to show you this graphic from a survey DPO/DPPA conducted with child protection staff worldwide in 2017 to inform the development of the Manual and this training.
-One survey question asked: How would you use guidance on child protection for UN field missions?
-The overwhelming response (92.5 percent) was "to be more strategic".
-This survey result is one of the reasons why both the Manual and this training put an emphasis on strategic planning.
+Before going into the substance of this module, I want to show you this graphic from a survey by DPO/DPPA conducted with child protection staff worldwide in 2017 to inform the development of the first version of the Handbook - the 2019 Manual - and this training.
+One of the survey questions asked: How would you use guidance on child protection for United Nations peace operations?
+The overwhelming response (92.5 per cent) was "to be more strategic".
+This survey result is one of the reasons why both the Manual (and the subsequent Handbook) and this training have a strong emphasis on strategic planning.